 I encourage everyone to familiarize yourself with each other's work.
 Feel free to reach out to our members with expertise in the type of reporting that you might need help in.

 I'd also like to see us look out for one another more.
 If you're a plugged in member, try to befriend a newcomer.
 If you're a newcomer, don't hesitate to network with and seek mentoring from our longer-time members.
 This is a friendly organization and you'll develop great friendships here.

 Lastly, we want you to know that we're here to serve you.
 If you have any questions or ideas for sessions, speakers or topics please let us know.
 Feel free to contact Mary at firstname.lastname@example.org or me at email@example.com.

-I look forward to hearing from you and seeing you in Las Vegas!
+I look forward to hearing from you and seeing you in Boston, Las Vegas, and Austin!

 • Additional NAREE Honors

 - NAREE Lifetime Achievement Award - Board members may nominate candidates, not always annually, who are career real estate journalists who have fostered the profession through outstanding achievement as real estate writers, reporters, columnists and/or editors coupled with exceptional, professional and personal leadership service in advancing the field.
 NAREE 2017-18 President Dion Haynes, Washington Post Real Estate Editor initiated the award in 2017.
 NAREE's inaugural Lifetime Achievement Award was presented to columnist Ken Harney of the Washington Post Writers Group in November of 2017.
 Ken served as NAREE's 2008 president, co-chaired NAREE's 2005 DC conference, chaired NAREE's 2009 DC conference, is a frequent conference advisor and moderator and has also mentored many NAREE members over the years.
 Ken has won more than two dozen NAREE Journalism Competition Awards, written two real estate books, and hosted a weekly real estate TV show.